By Emma White

 At a time when washing our hands is absolute paramount, it may slip our minds to clean our handbags too.
 With the ability to harbour up to 10,000 types of bacteria, our handbags can be dirtier than the average toilet seat!

-Making a trip to the supermarket with your handbag in tow suddenly poses as a health risk.
+Making a trip to the supermarket with your handbag in tow now poses as a potential health risk.
 But following a few simple guidelines and practicing good handbag hygiene will minimise the risk of spreading harmful germs.

 Handheld items, such as handbags are often placed on unclean floors and surfaces.
 The World Health Organisation (WHO) suggests that COVID-19 may persist on surfaces for a few hours or up to several days.